Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs: Introduction

 The manuscript is organized as follows.
-In Section~\ref{sec:setting} the abstract setting and notation of the paper are introduced along with assumptions on a family $(V_h)_{h\in(0,1]}$ of finite dimensional subspaces of $H$.
-In Section~\ref{sec:Lyapunov_equation_and_SPDE} we show that~\eqref{eq:Lyapunov_var} admits a so called mild solution, for which we deduce spatial and temporal regularity results.
-Next, we construct semidiscrete approximations $X_h$ and $L_h$ of $X$ and $L$ in $V_h$ and $\LB(V_h)$, respectively, and use It\^o's formula to show that $\langle L_h(T)x,x \rangle =\Phi_h(x)$ for all $x \in V_h$, where $\Phi_h$ denotes the functional~\eqref{eq:Phi} with $X_h$ used instead of~$X$.
-After showing that $L_h \to L$ and $X_h \to X$ as $h \to 0$, we deduce~\eqref{eq:polarization_identity} from this result.
-Section~\ref{sec:fully_discrete_Lyapunov} and Section~\ref{sec:fully_discrete_spde} are devoted to convergence analyses of fully discrete semi-implicit schemes for the approximation of~\eqref{eq:Lyapunov_var} and~\eqref{eq:SPDE}, respectively.
-By deriving a relationship between the convergence rate of the discretizations and the regularity of the noise $W$, this allows us to compare the computational complexity of three numerical methods for the approximation of $\Phi$ in Section~\ref{sec:numerics}, one based on~\eqref{eq:Lyapunov_var} and two based on~\eqref{eq:SPDE}.
-We show that the method based on~\eqref{eq:Lyapunov_var} is the superior one when considering finite element discretizations.
-Numerical simulations illustrate the theoretical results on the convergence rate for the fully discrete approximations of~\eqref{eq:SPDE} and~\eqref{eq:Lyapunov_var}.
+In Section~\ref{sec:setting} the abstract setting and notation of the paper are introduced along with assumptions on the family of approximation spaces~$(V_h)_{h\in(0,1]}$.
+Existence and uniqueness of a mild solution to~\eqref{eq:Lyapunov_var} and its spatial and temporal regularity are established in Section~\ref{sec:Lyapunov_equation_and_SPDE}.
+Furthermore, \eqref{eq:polarization_identity} is shown via an analogous equality in the semidiscrete setting, i.e., \eqref{eq:SPDE} and~\eqref{eq:Lyapunov_var} are solved on~$V_h$.
+Section~\ref{sec:fully_discrete_Lyapunov} and Section~\ref{sec:fully_discrete_spde} are devoted to convergence analyses of fully discrete semiimplicit approximation schemes for~\eqref{eq:Lyapunov_var} and~\eqref{eq:SPDE}, respectively.
+In Section~\ref{sec:numerics}, numerical experiments conclude the manuscript that illustrate the theoretical results and compare the deterministic approach via~\eqref{eq:Lyapunov_var} with a Monte Carlo simulation of~\eqref{eq:SPDE} with respect to the stability issues named in~\ref{enum:stability} above.
+For completeness we include proofs based on standard arguments in the appendix.